 Further, Hume points out how people make expectations based on the uniformity in human motives and there are rules or laws that govern behaviors, both for human beings and for physical objects.
 He says people are assuming that certain conducts are performed out of human motive that cannot contrast human nature.
-For example, if a traveler describes men as “wholly different from any with whom we have ever acquainted, men, who were entirely divested of avarice, ambition, or revenge, who knew no pleasure but friendship”, this example can be understood as people will immediately judge such accounts to be false since the described men act in contrary to what they assume men to be through experiences and generalizations.
-Even in the case of irregular and extraordinary actions that seem to have no regular connection with any known motives, we can still ascribe certain regularity if we pay enough observations.
-For instance, “a peasant can give no better reason for the stopping of any clock or watch than to say it does not commonly go right”, but an artist can infer that a grain of dust stops the clock’s movement.
-So an irregularity that cannot be account for doesn't mean it is not acting under a constant character, but rather its internal operation and government just beyond the observer’s comprehension.
-Hume argues that human behavior can be understood as the in exactly the same fashion as how physical world works: they are both acting under rules instead of acting randomly.
-Even when people show unexpected behavior, such as “a person of an obliging disposition gives a peevish answer”, which is seemingly contrary to our expectation of an obliging person to be mild, he is actually governed by an underlying regularity, “he has a tooth ache”, that dominates his seemingly random behavior.
-So in this sense, Hume attempts to reconcile causal necessity and human will by standing on his account of regularity and leaving people freedom to choose their actions out of their own motive.
-In conclusion to this, Hume describes man to take measures from past experiences just “in the same manner concerning external objects”, find general regularities in both objects’ and human behaviors’ operations, and expect them to continue in the same regularity as what he observed, because he believes that “as men extend their dealings and render their intercourse with others more complicated, they always comprehend in their schemes of life a greater variety of voluntary actions, which they expect, from the proper motives, to cooperate with their own”.
-Which indicates, that people act out on their will that springs from certain motivations.
+For example, if a traveler describes men as “wholly different from any with whom we have ever acquainted, men, who were entirely divested of avarice, ambition, or revenge, who knew no pleasure but friendship,” this example can be understood as people will immediately judge such accounts to be false since the described way in which men act is contrary to what they assume men to be through experiences and generalizations.
+Even in the case of irregular and extraordinary actions that seem to have no regular connection with any known motives, we can still ascribe certain regularity if we pay enough attention.
+For instance, “a peasant can give no better reason for the stopping of any clock or watch than to say it does not commonly go right,” but an artist can infer that a grain of dust stops the clock’s movement.
+So an irregularity that cannot be accounted for does not mean it is not acting under a constant character, but rather its internal operation and government just beyond the observer’s comprehension.
+Hume argues that human behavior can be understood in exactly the same fashion as how the physical world works: they are both acting under rules instead of acting randomly.
+Even when people show unexpected behavior, such as “a person of an obliging disposition gives a peevish answer,” which is seemingly contrary to our expectation of an obliging person to be mild, he is actually governed by an underlying regularity, “he has a tooth ache,” that dominates his seemingly random behavior.
+So in this sense, Hume attempts to reconcile causal necessity and human will by standing on his account of regularity and leaving people free to choose their actions out of their own motive.
+In conclusion, Hume describes man to take measures from past experiences just “in the same manner concerning external objects,” to find general regularities in both objects and human behaviors’ operations, and expect them to continue in the same regularity as what he observed, because he believes that “as men extend their dealings and render their intercourse with others more complicated, they always comprehend in their schemes of life a greater variety of voluntary actions, which they expect, from the proper motives, to cooperate with their own.”
+This indicates that people act out on their own will that arises from certain motivations.